 We had lunch in Mijn Streek in Heerlen: a beautiful brasserie on the top floor of SCHUNK Glass Palace.
 The roof terrace looks out over half the city. www.mijn-streek.nl

 Also very good was Winselerhof in Landgraaf (near the castle) where we were served a multicourse tasting menu. www.oostwegelcollection.nl/winselerhof/

 The next day we had lunch in Gerardushoeve, on a terrace offering a great view on the surrounding landscape.
 The place also serves as a starting point for a number of nature walks.
-We took this five kilometer walk, from Epen to Erperheide.
+We took a five kilometer walk, from Epen to Erperheide.

 For more information about South Limburg as a destination, surf to www.visitzuidlimburg.nl

 Do you have any questions about South Limburg?
 Have you been there yourself?
 What were your favorite places or activities?
 Did I overlook something?
 Please let me know in the comments below.

 Looking for some other Dutch trips?
 Read my blog posts on Amsterdam and the Wadden Isles.
 Want to travel a bit further?
 Click here for my stories on Lodz and Porto.

 Niet dat het een reden is om er speciaal voor terug te gaan maar er staat een 50 meter hoge toren langs onze kant van het drielandenpunt, toch iets dat zou moeten opvallen.;-)

 Al is de Nederlandse precies wel wat fancier. 🙂